mia-platform/documentation/docs/fast_data/troubleshooting/rtu_violates_unique_keys.md

 ## Solution

-There are two possible solutions to this problem:

-1. Try to adopt the Projection Storer.
-This new plugin has a fix for this bug and should prevent it from happening.

-2. If employing the new plugin is not possible, unique indexes on non-primary key fields should be deactivated in the projections.
+Deactivate unique indexes on non-primary key fields for the projections.
 This will prevent the RTU from violating the unique key constraint.

 ### How to deactivate unique indexes on non-primary key fields